Keep Your Financial Aid Eligibility

-To maintain your Financial Aid eligibility, you need to make satisfactory academic progress (SAP)
+To maintain your Financial Aid eligibility, you must maintain satisfactory academic progress (SAP).

-The Federal Government mandates that students must maintain Satisfactory Academic Progress toward the completion of their degrees within a reasonable period of time in order to be eligible for Title IV financial aid programs including Pell, SEOG, Federal Direct Loans, Federal Work Study and State Grants.
+The Federal Government mandates that students maintain Satisfactory Academic Progress (SAP) toward the completion of their degrees, within a reasonable period of time, in order to be eligible for Title IV financial aid programs including Pell, SEOG, Federal Direct Loans, Federal Work Study and State Grants.

 For each program of study, a maximum timeframe will be calculated by taking the total credit hours required for the program as outlined in the College catalog and multiplying the total by 150%.
 Timeframes will vary from program to program.

 Maximum Timeframe: Key points to remember.

 - Since the timeframe sets the limit for the number of credit hours a student may attempt and remain eligible to receive financial assistance, it is very important that the student plan class schedules carefully with his or her academic advisor and/or the counseling staff.